tillsteinbach/prosafe_exporter_python/prosafe_exporter/README.md

 - V2.06.14EN
 -	V2.06.03EN

-If you want to contribute with data from a switch not listed here , please contact me or open an [issue](https://github.com/tillsteinbach/prosafe_exporter_python/issues).
+If you want to contribute with data from a switch not listed here, please contact me or open an [issue](https://github.com/tillsteinbach/prosafe_exporter_python/issues).

 ## Reporting Issues
 Please feel free to open an issue at [GitHub Issue page](https://github.com/tillsteinbach/prosafe_exporter_python/issues) to report problems you found.